gauravsri/jules-document-service/README.md

 Initialize Spring Boot project, configure profiles, set up H2/Minio.

+Implement the SearchService interface and the ZincSearchService implementation for local development.

 Implement TenantFilter and Hibernate filters.

 Create initial schema.

 Frontend Tasks:

-Initialize React/TypeScript project using Vite.
+Initialize React/TypeScript project, set up structure and libraries.

-Set up project structure, install libraries (React Router, Axios, Zustand).

-Create the main application layout (header, sidebar, content area).
+Create the main application layout and a mock login/tenant switcher.

-Implement a mock login flow and a tenant switcher UI.

-Deliverables: A runnable backend with multi-tenancy support and a basic frontend shell.
+Deliverables: A runnable backend with multi-tenancy support, a basic frontend shell, and a docker-compose.yml that starts a ZincSearch service for the local environment.

 Phase 2: Document & Case Management (Sprint 3-4)
+Backend Tasks:

-Backend Tasks: Develop REST endpoints for document and case management.
+Develop REST endpoints for document and case management.

+On document upload, use Apache Tika to extract text content and call the SearchService to index it in ZincSearch.

 Frontend Tasks:

 Create a dedicated API service using Axios.

-Build React components for uploading documents (e.g., a file dropzone).

-Create forms for creating cases and adding tags.
+Build React components for uploading documents, creating cases, and adding tags.

 Develop a view to display documents within a case.

-Deliverables: A functional API and UI for uploading and managing documents.
+Deliverables: A functional API and UI for uploading and managing documents, with content being indexed automatically.

 Phase 3: Search & Retrieval (Sprint 5)
-Backend Tasks: Implement search endpoint using JPA Specifications.
+Backend Tasks:

+Enhance the search endpoint to accept content search queries.
+It will call the SearchService to get matching document IDs, then fetch the full metadata for those IDs from the primary database.

 Frontend Tasks:

-Build a search bar and filter components.
+Build a search bar and filter components for both metadata and content-based searches.

-Create a view to display search results.
+Create a view to display combined search results.

-Implement logic to handle document downloads initiated from the UI.
+Implement logic for document downloads.

-Deliverables: A UI where users can search for and download their documents.
+Deliverables: A UI where users can search for documents by filename, tags, or the text inside them.

 Phase 4: Retention Policies & Security (Sprint 6-7)
 Backend Tasks:

-Implement the retention policy service (Strategy Pattern) and scheduled job.
+Implement the retention policy service and scheduled job.
+When a document is deleted, ensure its corresponding entry is also removed from the search index via the SearchService.

 Implement JWT-based authentication and authorization endpoints.

 Frontend Tasks:

-Implement the full authentication flow (login page, token storage, private routes).
+Implement the full authentication flow.

-Connect the tenant switcher to the API to validate and set the active tenant.
+Connect the tenant switcher to the API.

-Implement role-based rendering of UI elements.
+Implement role-based rendering.

-Deliverables: A secure application with a complete login/logout flow and automated data retention.
+Deliverables: A secure application with a complete login flow and automated data retention across all data stores.

 Phase 5: Testing & Deployment (Sprint 8)
 Backend Tasks: Write unit and integration tests.
+Implement the ElasticsearchService and configure it for the prod profile.

-Frontend Tasks: Write component and integration tests using Jest and React Testing Library.
+Frontend Tasks: Write component and integration tests.

 Deployment Tasks:

 Update Dockerfile for the backend.

-Create a Dockerfile for the frontend (e.g., using a multi-stage build with Nginx).
+Create a Dockerfile for the frontend.

-Update docker-compose.yml to orchestrate the backend, frontend, database, and object storage.
+Update docker-compose.yml to orchestrate the local environment.

+Create production deployment scripts (e.g., Kubernetes manifests) that connect to a managed Elasticsearch service.

 Deliverables: A fully tested and deployable full-stack application.

 6. Local Development Environment
 Requirements: Java (JDK 17+), Node.js (v18+), Maven/Gradle, Docker.

-Setup: docker-compose.yml will orchestrate the backend services.
-The React development server will be run separately and proxy API requests to the backend.
+Setup: docker-compose.yml will orchestrate the backend services (database, object storage, ZincSearch).
+The React dev server will run separately.

 7. Production Considerations
-Deployment: The frontend will be built into a static bundle and served efficiently by a web server like Nginx, which will also act as a reverse proxy to the backend Spring Boot application.
+Deployment: The frontend will be served by Nginx, which will also reverse proxy to the backend.

-CORS: The backend will need to be configured with a CORS policy to allow requests from the frontend domain.
+CORS: The backend will need a CORS policy for the frontend domain.

+Search Engine Management: For production, you will need to provision, configure, and monitor a managed Elasticsearch cluster (e.g., on AWS, GCP, or Elastic Cloud).
+This includes planning for scaling, backup, and recovery.

 8. Risks and Mitigation
-Backend Risks: Data security, performance, retention policy complexity (mitigations remain the same).
+Backend Risks: Data security, performance (mitigations remain the same).

-Frontend Risks:
+Frontend Risks: State management complexity, responsive UI (mitigations remain the same).

-Risk: Managing complex state across the application can become difficult.

-Mitigation: Adopt a clear state management strategy from the start (e.g., Zustand) and establish patterns for its use.

-Risk: Ensuring a consistent and responsive UI across different devices.

-Mitigation: Use a battle-tested component library and employ a mobile-first design approach.
+New Risk: Content Indexing and Extraction

+Risk: Text extraction can fail for corrupted or unsupported document formats.
+The search index could become out of sync with the primary database if an operation fails midway.

+Mitigation: Implement robust error handling and logging for the Tika extraction process.
+Use transactional logic or compensating transactions (e.g., a cleanup job) to ensure the search index and database remain consistent.
+This applies to both ZincSearch and Elasticsearch.